Gay and Lesbian Collections - AIDS/HIV Collections

 .92 linear foot.
 Correspondence, manuscripts, and ephemera of the writer/playwright.
 Some materials pertain to sadomasochism and slave/master relationships.

 International Gay Information Center collection, 1951-1994

-Sound and video recordings, periodicals, photographs, printed ephemera, books, posters, and artifacts, donated by the International Gay Information Center.
+Sound and video recordings, periodicals, photographs, printed ephemera, books, posters, artifacts, donated by the International Gay Information Center.
 Personal papers and organizational records from the IGIC collection are given separate entries on this list.